Almost Everything About the Unitary Almost Mathieu Operator: Model and Results

 \item If $\lambda_1>0$, $\lambda_2 = 1$, and $\Phi = p/q$ is rational in lowest terms, then there are two possibilities.
 If $\theta \in \frac{1}{4}+\frac{1}{q}\bbZ+ \frac{1}{2}\bbZ$, then again $W$ decouples into an infinite direct sum and has pure point spectrum with eigenvalues of infinite multiplicity corresponding to compactly supported eigenfunctions.
 Otherwise, the spectrum of $W$ is purely absolutely continuous.

 \item In the region $\lambda_1>\lambda_2$, we expect that purely absolutely continuous spectrum holds for all $\theta$ and $\Phi$ (note that $\lambda_1>\lambda_2$ implies $\lambda_1>0$ and $\lambda_2<1$ so the examples with compactly supported eigenfunctions do not occur in this regime).
-However, this requires some technical tools that (to the best of our knowledge) do not exist in the needed form for the class of operators considered in this work.
-See Remark~\ref{rem:subcritical} for further discussion. \end{enumerate} \end{remark}
+The proof of this would take us outside the scope of the current paper; we plan to investigate it in future work. \end{enumerate} \end{remark}

 There are two crucial ingredients involved in the proofs of the main results: (1) a suitable version of Aubry duality for the operator family $\{W_{\lambda_1,\lambda_2,\Phi,\theta} : \theta \in \bbT\}$ and (2) a careful analysis of the associated transfer matrix cocycle.